-Mr. Akira Otsuka, Chairman of the Higashi Machi District Disaster Prevention Committee The Issue is Communication with Residents According to the Higashi Machi Disaster Prevention Committee, approximately 80% of the residents in the area live in apartment blocks, and there are also quite a lot of people living alone.
-Circulation notices and bulletin boards are used to notify residents of evacuation and disaster prevention information; however, it is difficult to make sure this reaches everyone.
-We would like to ask for the residents' cooperation.
-We will be holding an evacuation site tour of Higashi Digging the well with the cooperation of regional residents Machi Elementary School on April 20.
+Digging the well with the cooperation of regional residents Machi Elementary School on April 20.
 Please feel free to come and join, even if it's your first time.
-Activity Schedule of the Higashi Machi Elementary School District April Evacuation Site Tour June General Meeting and Get-Together Sept.
-Picking up Children at the Time of the Evacuation Drill Oct.
-Participation in the Minato City-wide Disaster Prevention Drill Please contact the Collaboration Promotion Sub-section, Collaboration Promotion Section of the Azabu Regional City Office at 03-5114-8802 regarding inquiries such as participating in the disaster prevention committee.
-(Interviewed and written by: Yoko Mitsuki)
+Activity Schedule of the Higashi Machi Elementary School District Evacuation Site Tour General Meeting and Get-Together Picking up Children at the Time of the Evacuation Drill Participation in the Minato City-wide Disaster Prevention Drill \\Please contact the Collaboration Promotion Sub-section, Collaboration Promotion Section of the Azabu Regional City Office at 03-5114-8802 regarding inquiries such as participating in the disaster prevention committee

-Chokushinmon Gate The mountain gate of Zenpuku-ji Temple has been called Chokushinmon Gate from the time the temple was designated a Chokugan-ji by the order of Emperor Kameyama.
+Chokushinmon Gate The mountain gate of Zenpuku-ji Temple has been called Chokushinmon Gate from the time the temple was designated a Chokugan-ji by the order The Roots of Azabu, the Town of Embassies; "Azabu-san Zenpuku-ji-Temple" Azabu-san Zenpuki-ji Temple at Moto Azabu 1 chome boasts a 1,200 year history and is Azabu's foremost ancient temple.
+There are currently 80 embassies in Minato City, which is about half of the whole country's embassies, and within that approximately 60% are concentrated in the Azabu area.
+In addition, the Europa House of the Delegation of the European Union to Japan, which held a successful Open Day in May of last year, is also located in Minami Azabu.
+The Azabu area continues to strengthen its cosmopolitan colors, however, the roots of Azabu as a town of embassies lie in Zenpuku-ji Temple, where the first U.S Embassy was built.
 From a Place of Accommodation to Legation Townsend Harris was appointed as envoy to Japan in 1859 and he made his official residence at Zenpuku-ji temple, where the U.S Legation was established.
 There is a memorial commemorating Harris inside the temple precincts.
 The original legation (in the inner drawing room, part of the reception hall) was built on the north side of the main temple.
 Although these buildings were destroyed by fire in 1863 when attacked by anti-foreign factions of Mito samurai, they were reconstructed with the aid of the Tokugawa Shogunate and the U.S.

-Takashi Masuda (first president of Mitsui Trading Company) and others who learned English from Harris donated the memorial in 1936. esident The first U.S Legation npany) Of the two foreigners, the gentleman on the left is U.S. Consul General Townsend Harris d Engand on the right is his interpreter and secretary, Henry Heusken.
+Takashi Masuda (first president of Mitsui Trading Company) and others who learned English from Harris donated the memorial in 1936

+The first U.S Legation Of the two foreigners, the gentleman on the left is U.S. Consul General Townsend Harris and on the right is his interpreter and secretary, Henry Heusken.
 The boy in the center is the apprentice interpreter, Takashi Masuda (who later became the first president of Mitsui Trading Company) (People at Zenpuku-ji Temple, Azabu, Edo; Shimoda History Museum)